Menu

 Dipper Cottage is part of a hamlet of properties at Crookhouse, comprising Crookhouse Mill, Bowmont Cottage and College Cottage.
 Dipper Cottage is a stand-alone property which sits to the far right side of the other properties at Crookhouse.

-Guests must not enter fields where there are bulls and cows for their own safety.
+Guests must not enter fields where there are bulls and cows for their safety.
 Dogs are not permitted in any fields where there are sheep.

 The property is accessed via a private estate road.
-The track involves a number of cattle grids, is steep in places and is unsuitable for very low slung cars.
-During icy and snowy conditions 4WD vehicles are essential.
+The track involves a number of cattle grids, is steep in places and is unsuitable for very low-slung cars.
+During icy and snowy conditions, 4WD vehicles are essential.

 For safety reasons, we do not permit electric vehicle or hybrid car charging at this property.
 If you’re travelling by EV, discover your nearest electric vehicle charging point here.

-Arrival time: 4pm
+Arrival time: 4 pm

-Departure time: 10am
+Departure time: 10 am

 Accessibility